 Antidote and treatment:

-Rapid decontamination (induce vomiting or perform gastric lavage) is warranted if your pet has not developed any clinical signs yet.
-Immediate veterinary attention is necessary to check a blood glucose.
+Rapid decontamination (induce vomiting) is warranted if your pet has not developed any clinical signs yet.
+Immediate veterinary attention is necessary to check the pet’s blood glucose concentration.
 Further decontamination with activated charcoal is not normally recommended with xylitol poisoning, as activated charcoal does not reliably bind to xylitol.
-Further treatment includes intravenous dextrose (sugar) supplementation, IV fluids, frequent monitoring of blood sugar levels and liver values, liver protectants and in-hospital care.
+Further treatment includes intravenous (IV) dextrose supplementation, IV fluids, frequent monitoring of blood sugar levels and liver enzymes, liver protectants and in-hospital care.

 Threat to pets: